Sienna Shaw: Appearances

 The character made her cinematic debut in Terrifier 2 in 2022.
 In this film, Sienna (Lauren LaVera) is a teenage girl living with her widowed mother, Barbara and her younger brother, Jonathan following the death of their father, Michael.
 She has been developing cosplay for an angel-warrior character that her father created for her before his death, which included a sword he left to her.
 Jonathan believes their father envisioned Sienna as the only person capable of defeating Art the Clown.
 Sienna begins having bizarre encounters with Art—both in her dreams and in real life.
 After engaging in a battle with Art to defend her brother, Art kills her with her father's sword before it resurrects her, and she decapitates him.

 The character returns in Terrifier 3 (2024).
 In this film, set five years after Terrifier 2, Sienna is released from a psychiatric hospital to live with Barbara's older sister, Jessica, her husband, Greg, and their daughter, Gabbie.
 She has become estranged from Jonathan as they are handling their trauma differently.
 Additionally, she is suffering from survivor guilt, frequently seeing hallucinations of her dead friend Brooke.
 Art and a possessed Victoria Heyes kill her remaining family, excluding Gabbie.
 After obtaining her sword, Sienna slices Art's throat and decapitates Victoria, whose blood opens a portal to Hell.
 Gabbie falls into the portal, and Sienna vows to save her.
-It is also shown that, like Art, Sienna has supernatural healing capabilites.
+It is also shown that, like Art, Sienna has supernatural healing capabilities.